jinyoonok2/CMPSC487-Project-1/README.md

 **Python Version: 3.11**

 ### 1. Clone the Repository
-#### First, navigate to the directory where you want to store the project.
+#### First, navigate to the directory where you want to store the project in the terminal.
 Then, clone the project repository:

 ```
 git clone https://github.com/jinyoonok2/CMPSC487-Project-1.git
 cd CMPSC487-Project-1
 ```

+#### or you can use github Desktop to alternate this process.

 ### 2. Install Dependencies
 #### Make sure you have `pip` (Python package installer) ready.
 Now, install the necessary packages: